Cairo airport to partly close in summer to save power

 "The decision came after detailed study on the rate of work that had witnessed a huge reduction (in traffic) in the past two years," he added.

-Shortages of state-subsidized diesel have paralyzed transportation in parts of the country and fuel problems are expected to worsen as summer approaches and householders switch on their air conditioners.
+Shortages of state-subsidised diesel have paralysed transportation in parts of the country and fuel problems are expected to worsen as summer approaches and householders switch on their air conditioners.

 Spending on fuel subsidies accounts for around a fifth of Egypt's budget.